My last name is pronounced: gwah-DAH-nyoh.

 I have been listed in the publication, Best Lawyers, for the years 2013-2021.
 Best Lawyers is a publication that uses peer review to select the top attorneys in their field of practice.

 I am regularly invited to speak at continuing legal education classes regarding immigration law.
 In order for attorneys to maintain their license to practice law, they must take continuing legal education classes.
 Since 2003, I have taught over 40 continuing legal education classes.
 I was selected to teach these continuing education courses due to my reputation as an immigration lawyer.
 I have taught continuing legal education courses on virtually all of the areas of immigration law that I practice.
 Among the areas of immigration law that I have taught continuing legal education courses have been: (1) practice in immigration court; (2) criminal immigration and post-conviction relief; (3) practice before the Board of Immigration Appeals; (4) naturalization; (5) asylum, withholding of removal and relief under the Convention Against Torture; (5) petitions for review; (6) mandamus actions; and (7) habeas corpus petitions.

 I have had 17 articles published relating to immigration law.

-I have been a judge at the Annual NYU Moot Court Board Immigration Law Competition for the years 2006 to 2011 and 2013 to 2015.
+I am regularly asked to be a judge at the Annual NYU Moot Court Board Immigration Law Competition.

 I am admitted to practice law in New York State.

-I am admitted to the U.S. District Court for the Eastern, Western, Southern, and Northern Districts.
+I am admitted to the U.S. District Court for the Eastern, Western, and Southern Districts.

-I am admitted to the U.S. Court of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits.
+I am admitted to the U.S. Court of Appeals for the First, Second, Third, Fourth, Sixth, and Ninth Circuits.